tpall/pynodo/README.md

 ## Usage

-Zenodo access token <https://zenodo.org> with write scope is necessary to access depositions and files.
+[Zenodo](https://zenodo.org) access token with write scope is necessary to access depositions and files.
-Separate token is neccessary for zenodo sandbox environment <https://sandbox.zenodo.org>.
+Separate token is neccessary for [zenodo sandbox](https://sandbox.zenodo.org) environment.
 Sandbox can be switched by setting `sandbox=True` when initiating *zenapi* instance.

-- Depositions can be accessed using `zenapi.Depositions()` class.
+- Depositions can be accessed using *zenapi.Depositions* class.

-- Files in a deposition can be accessed using `zenapi.DepositionFiles()` class.
+- Files in a deposition can be accessed using *zenapi.DepositionFiles* class.

-- `zenapi.Depositions().create()` and `zenapi.DepositionFiles().files()` return namedtuple.
+- *Depositions.create* and *DepositionFiles.files* return namedtuple.
 Other functions return either json response or status code (delete).

 - Actions (e.g. publish, new version, edit) are not implemented.